Laura L. Whiteside

 Laura L. Whiteside joined Henry W. Hicks, P.A. (now Hicks Whiteside, P.A.) in 2012 after operating a solo practice for several years while championing the rights of children with disabilities to appropriate public education.
 With more than 25 years of litigation experience, Laura brings a wealth of skills and practical experience to our clients.

 Laura participated in the briefing of the firm’s precedent-setting appellate decision that finally decided that delinquent homeowner association dues are extinguished by tax deeds in the case of Cricket Properties v.
 Nassau Point.
 Since that time, she has regularly represented investor owners and borrowers in foreclosure matters and has led quiet title litigation matters to rapid conclusion.
-Laura represents investors and homeowners in residential real property litigation, homeowner association disputes, estoppel letters, title disputes, lien disputes and boundary disputes, and appeals.
+Laura represents investors and homeowners in residential real property litigation, homeowner association disputes, estoppel letters, title disputes, lien disputes, boundary disputes, and appeals.
 Laura also represents clients in guardianships, probate & trust matters.
-She prepares deeds, easements and mortgages and assists clients in estate planning.
+She prepares deeds, easements and mortgages as well as Wills & Trusts, and assists clients in estate planning and asset protection.

 Born in Oklahoma and raised in Florida, Laura received her Bachelor of Arts in Journalism from the University of South Florida in Tampa and her Juris Doctorate with Honors from the University of Florida College of Law in Gainesville.